We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 We encourage creativity throughout our curriculum and we strive to create freedom for the pupils and teachers to follow their enthusiasm.
 Creating a positive relationship between the children, the school and home is of the utmost importance and at the heart of our ethos.

-Our leadership team strives to ensure that the beating heart of the school pumps the direction of our school… with a steady purposeful and exciting pulse.
+Our leadership team strives to ensure that the beating heart of the school pumps the direction of our school, with a steady purposeful and exciting pulse.
 Ensuring strong bodies and minds.

-We have been using GL Assessments in school since October 2015 and the assessments form a key part of our pupil progress and tracking systems, enabling us to achieve excellent results in all primary assessment areas.
+We have been using GL Assessment in school since October 2015 and the assessments form a key part of our pupil progress and tracking systems, enabling us to achieve excellent results in all primary assessment areas.

 The school caters for pupils in Years 5-8 (aged between 9 to 13) and has a six form entry.
 Specialist subject teachers deliver our diverse Key Stage 2 and 3 curriculum in a similar way to that of a high school.
-English and Maths are taught in ability sets; however, all other subjects are taught in mixed ability tutor groups.
+English and maths are taught in ability sets; however, all other subjects are taught in mixed ability tutor groups.